pexip/os-python-cffi/doc/source/cdef.rst

 your own distributions: it is identical for any Python version (2 or 3).

+*New in version 1.17.1:* ``filename`` can instead be a file-like object (such as a StringIO instance).
+The generated code will be written to this file-like object.
+However, if an error arises during generation, partial code may be written; it is the caller's responsibility to clean up if this occurs.

 **ffibuilder.emit_c_code(filename):** generate the given .c file (for API mode) without compiling it.
 Can be used if you have some other method to compile it, e.g. if you want to integrate with some larger build